7 Top Tips to Improve Your Credit Score in 2025

 1. Make Sure To Pay Your Bills on Time

 What if you’d already missed a few payments?
 Try not to miss anymore!
 Getting yourself back on track is key.
 And the older a missed payment, the less impact it has on your score.
+Setting up a direct debit can help ensure you never miss payments on household bills and credit accounts.

 If you can’t make a payment, then talk to the lender/company as soon as you can.
 They can usually set something up to help you out.
 Doing something is always better than doing nothing and burying your head in the sand.